arangodb/docs/3.10/graphs-pregel.md

    named `"wcc"`.
 Weakly connected means that there exists a path from every vertex pair in that component.

-   This algorithm will work on directed graphs but requires a greater amount of traffic between your DB-Servers.
+   This algorithm works on directed graphs but requires a greater amount of traffic between your DB-Servers.

 3. To find **strongly connected components** (SCC) you can use the algorithm